 Which courses should I take to improve my educational qualifications?

 High school students should take as many mathematics and science courses as possible.

-College students should place priority on completing the required general education component of the Radiography Program: Human Anatomy & Physiology I and II, English Composition I, General Psychology I or II, Topics in Contemporary Mathematics I or a higher level mathematics course (MATH 1420 - Topics in Contemporary Mathematics II is recommended), and a humanities course (see curriculum).
+College students should place priority on completing the required general education component of the Radiography Program: Human Anatomy & Physiology I and II, English Composition I, General Psychology 1030, Math 1530 Statistics and Probability or a higher level mathematics course and one humanities course (see curriculum).

 Note: As of the Fall 2011 term, PSYC 1030-General Psychology will replace General Psychology I or II.
 MATH 1530-Statistics and Probability (or higher level math course) will become the program's math requirement.